This small island country offers breathtaking scenery and interesting natural and archaeological landmarks.

 Man made landmarks

 - Atauloma Girls School - Western District, Tutuila.
-A historical building, constructed in 1900.
+A historical building which was constructed in 1900.
 Locals avoid it out of fear of ghosts.

 - Fitiuta petroglyphs - Manu'a District, Tau Island.
 Two prehistoric petroglyphs - a king of fishook with a ring of small holes and a group of small holes.